danrusu/mobileAutomation/README.md

 This is a test automation project for mobile devices.

 Detailed project description:  docs/_README_milesAndMore.pdf

-Available screen cast demos:      docs/demo.mp4
+Running demo:                  docs/demo.mp4

 All code is under GNU General Public License v3.0.